-- Inbound Customer Support: In this form of support, companies have a customer service team either in-house or outsource to service providers which consist of agents or representatives who will answer inbound queries via phone, chat, email etc. Queries depend upon the type of product, service and industry; hence it can be technical or documentation support, billing-enquires, product/service-related information, complaints, dispute management etc. This type of service needs a dedicated team to provide continuous support, mostly 24/7 support.
+- Inbound Customer Support: In this form of support, companies have a customer service team either in-house or outsourced to service providers which consist of agents or representatives who will answer inbound queries via phone, chat, email, etc. Queries depend upon the type of product, service, and industry; hence it can be technical or documentation support, billing enquires, product/service-related information, complaints, dispute management, etc. This type of service needs a dedicated team to provide continuous support, mostly 24/7 support.

 Customer Support Services is pain or gain for companies:

 - Increased revenue: When an effective customer support service team is engaged in a company, it directly has a positive impact on the bottom line of the business.
-When customers receive a positive customer experience, they become more loyal and do repeated business which in turn helps to increase the profit margin.
-There are customers who choose a product or service simply based on the after sales support which the company provide.
+When customers receive a positive customer experience, they become more loyal and do repeat business which in turn helps to increase the profit margin.
+There are customers who choose a product or service simply based on the after-sales support which the company provides.
 For example: DTH, Telephone and Internet connections.

-- Customer retention and word of mouth: When a company’s customer support can provide an outstanding customer experience, it allows companies to have better customer retention rate and a positive brand image is spread through word of mouth.
-The cost involved to get a new customer is more when compared to retain an existing one, also when it can double the opportunity through word of mouth, then it becomes an obvious reason for companies to go for Customer support services.
+- Customer retention and word of mouth: When a company’s customer support can provide an outstanding customer experience, it allows companies to have a better customer retention rate, and a positive brand image is spread through word of mouth.
+The cost involved to get a new customer is more when compared to retaining an existing one, also when it can double the opportunity through word of mouth, then it becomes an obvious reason for companies to go for Customer support services.

 - Confidence booster: Employees are considered as the internal customers for the company when employees believe that they are providing better customer service through feedback from customers, it becomes a morale boost for them as it increases the brand image and stability of the company.
 When an employee is happy with the company they work for, they involve better which in turn increases productivity.

 Five best ways for companies to choose their customer support solution: